oriane212/coffee-map/README.md

 1. Clone this repo.
 2. Install dependencies with `npm install`.
 3. Copy and paste your Foursquare developer Client ID and Client Secret to the `ClIENT_ID` and `CLIENT_SECRET` variables in `src/App.js`.

+### Development mode
 4. Launch the app with `npm start`.

+### Production mode for offline use
+The app needs to be in production mode to enable the service worker.
+For more details: https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app.

+4. Build the app with `npm run build`.
+5. Start a static server with `serve -s build`.
+6. Launch by typing the provided local host URL (eg. `http://localhost:5000`) in the browser.